I suggest by the time we get to the end of this one,we will better understand how we got to the "Donald"

 TR and the Joy of Power

-What had inspired Croly inspired many others as well, then and now. ‘‘Roosevelt bit me and I went mad,’’ is how Progressive journalist William Allen White explained his rabid support of TR’s run for a third term in 1912.23 Intellectuals and political leaders from Roosevelt’s time to ours have found something intoxicating in TR’s irrepressible personality.
+now. ‘‘Roosevelt bit me and I went mad,’’ is how Progressive journalist William Allen White explained his rabid support of TR’s run

 TR in the White House

-the whole country was in mourning, and no doubt the president felt that he should hold himself down; he didn’t; he tried to, but his joy showed in every word and movement. . . .
+House in the days following McKinley’s assassination and Roosevelt’s ascension to office: the whole country was in mourning, and no doubt the president felt that he should hold himself down; he didn’t; he tried to, but his joy showed in every word and movement. . . .
 With his feet, his fists, his face and with free words he laughed at his luck.
 He laughed . . . with glee at the power and place that had come to him.26

 In his exercise of power, TR found himself held back somewhat by the absence of crisis and the remnants of 19th-century political culture.
 The office of the presidency was not yet the ‘‘sledgehammer’’ it would become.
 However, Roosevelt did expand executive authority in significant ways both at home and abroad.

 Like Andrew Jackson, TR viewed himself as enjoying a special mandate as the sole representative of the people as a whole.
-Far more than Jackson, though, he used the ‘‘bully pulpit’’ to go ‘over the heads of the Senate and House leaders to the people’’ with direct appeals.27 By publicly stumping for the Hepburn Act of 1906, which strengthened the Interstate Commerce Commission’s control over railroad rates, TR helped push it through, despite vigorous opposition from Nelson Aldrich, the Senate majority leader and a member of the president’s own party.28
+Far more than Jackson, though, he used the ‘‘bully pulpit’’ to go ‘‘over the heads of the Senate and House leaders to the people’’ with direct appeals.27 By publicly stumping for the Hepburn Act of 1906, which strengthened the Interstate Commerce Commission’s control over railroad rates, TR helped push it through, despite vigorous opposition from Nelson Aldrich, the Senate majority leader and a member of the president’s own party.28

 TR also helped initiate the modern method of rule by executive order, a practice colorfully described by President Clinton’s adviser Paul Begala as ‘‘Stroke of the pen.
 Law of the land.
 Kinda cool.’’29 Between the end of the Civil War and the first Roosevelt, presidents had issued a total of 158 such orders; in his seven years in office, TR alone issued 1,006, more than all prior or subsequent presidents, save for the other presidential giants of the early 20th century, Woodrow Wilson and Franklin Roosevelt.
 One of TR’s executive orders set aside 16 million acres of public land just before a bill passed by Congress restricted his authority to make such grants.30 Another seemed to reflect the view that the president had dominion over the English language itself: Roosevelt attempted to revolutionize American spelling by shifting the federal government to a system of ‘‘Simplified Spelling.’’
 Under that system, ‘‘kissed’’ would read ‘‘kist,’’; ‘‘through,’’ ‘‘thru,’’; ‘‘enough,’’ ‘‘enuf,’’ and so on.
 The Baltimore Sun cracked that perhaps Roosevelt’s last name should be spelled ‘‘Butt-in-sky.’’
 The House of Representatives voted 142–24 to get TR to rescind the order, which he did.31